daodinhthe1989-blip/kdpeasy-storybook-prompt-kit/README.md

    count with real beats not padding, to end with `(continue)` if it will be cut off, and to keep each ILLUSTRATION DIRECTION a plain scene description (no rendering/shading words).
    In the no-text (coloring-book) mode, ChatGPT still writes a STORY TEXT line per page, but is told it will not be printed on the pages.
+Character consistency is given as two explicit
+   lists: **FROZEN** (species, body, face, hair/fur, colors, and the complete outfit and accessories - spelled out in the Character Bible, identical on every page) vs **CHANGES EVERY PAGE** (pose, gesture, expression, camera angle, action, background).
+Added 2026-08-31 after trial feedback that outfits drifted and, separately, that poses/faces came out identical page to page.
 2. **Page prompts** - paste ChatGPT's whole reply back in (repeated page numbers after a `(continue)` are de-duped, later block wins).
 Outputs one image prompt per page + a bulk `.txt`.
-With text: the story text is drawn onto the page and a "text position" control (AUTO/TOP/BOTTOM/LEFT/RIGHT) appears.
+Each page prompt repeats the FROZEN-match rule and asks for a **fresh pose / expression / camera angle for that page**.
+With text: the story text is drawn onto the page, a "text position" control (AUTO/TOP/BOTTOM/LEFT/RIGHT) appears, and `TEXT_SAFE` forces a >=12% empty margin around the text plus a modest (never oversized) type size - trial users reported text creeping into the top edge and printing too big.
 No-text mode: the page is illustration only, the control is hidden, and the prompt hard-forbids any text/letters/numbers.
-B&W pages carry `LINE_ART_LOCK` + a one-line `COLORING_REMINDER`; color pages carry `COLOR_INTERIOR_LOCK`.
+B&W pages carry `LINE_ART_LOCK` + a one-line `COLORING_REMINDER`;
+   color pages carry `COLOR_INTERIOR_LOCK`.
 No page numbers (added at the PDF-layout stage).
 3. **Cover prompts + KDP listing helper** - story summary + optional title / subtitle /
    author / brand / badge / character colors + cover type + title position.
 Outputs a
    full-color front-cover prompt and a full-color back-cover prompt (barcode-safe: